Novia-Dsilva/MLOPS-LAB2-Airflow/README.md

 - In order to install Airflow using docker you can watch our [Airflow Lab1 Tutorial Video](https://youtu.be/exFSeGUbn4Q?feature=shared)
 - For latest step-by-step instructions, check out this blog - [AirFlow Lab-1](https://www.mlwithramin.com/blog/airflow-lab1)

+### Note: Screenshots of this Airflow lab have been attached at the last of the Readme.md file

 ### ML Model

 This script is designed for data clustering using K-Means clustering and determining the optimal number of clusters using the elbow method.
 It provides functionality to load data from a CSV file, perform data preprocessing, build and save a K-Means clustering model, and determine the number of clusters based on the elbow method.